Women, Hormones and the Ultra Long Run

 Persistent fatigue.
 Sessions feel disproportionately hard even when load has not increased.

 Cycle disruption.
-Lengthening, shortening, or missed cycles.
+Lengthening, shortening or missed cycles.
 In peri and post menopause, hot flushes, sleep loss and mood shifts intensifying with training.

 Slower recovery.
 Soreness lingers.
 Easy runs do not feel easy.
 Heart rate stays elevated overnight.